mackuba/MacBlip/README.markdown

 ## License

 Copyright by Jakub Suder <jakub.suder at gmail.com>.
-Licensed under GPL v3.
+Licensed under Eclipse Public License v1.0.

-Includes open source libraries: ASIHTTPRequest by Ben Copsey; SDListView, SDKVO and SDKeychain by Steven Degutis; YAJL-objc by Lloyd Hilaiel & Gabriel Handford; Sparkle by Andy Matuschak; and the Growl Framework.
+Includes open source libraries: ASIHTTPRequest by Ben Copsey; SDListView, SDKVO and SDKeychain by Steven Degutis; YAJL-objc by Lloyd Hilaiel & Gabriel Handford; ImageCrop by Matt Gemmell; Sparkle by Andy Matuschak; and the Growl Framework.